zvtoth/zvtoth.github.io/3_advising.md

 I am always happy to hear from students interested in any area of medieval philosophy, philosophy of religion, or some metaphysical issues.

-Currently, my MPhil students work on the notion of *creatio ex nihilo* East and West; on William James' will to believe argument; and medieval Islamic philosophy.
+Currently, my MPhil students work on the notion of *creatio ex nihilo* East and West; on William James's will to believe argument; and on the doctrine of Divine Simplicity.
 I am also supervising a PhD dissertation in Theology on Duns Scotus.

 ### MA theses supervised